Welcome to SmartVault, the client portal for The Business Guides!

 In your SmartVault Portal, you'll see any vaults you have access to, typically your household and your business(es) (if a separate entity like a Partnership or S-Corp), plus a "Public Documents - Helpful Resources" vault containing general helpful information for all our clients.
 Click "View Files and Folders" in the left-hand navigation menu to view your vaults.

 Within each vault, there will be folders for the tax years.
-The current relevant folder is "TY21" for Tax Year 2021.
+The current relevant folder is "TY22" for Tax Year 2022.
 Within that folder, you will see these three folders:

-❖ Client Organizer - Holds a PDF of your household's personalized Tax Organizer and the Individual Questionnaire.
+❖ Client Organizer - Holds a PDF of your household's personalized Tax Organizer and a link to the Individual Questionnaire.
 For businesses, holds the Business Checklist.
 A signed Questionnaire or Checklist must be submitted to our office before we begin your tax preparation.
-For all clients, this folder holds the 2021 Introduction & Engagement Letter with pricing and due dates.
+For all clients, this folder holds the 2022 Introduction & Engagement Letter with pricing and due dates.

 ❖ Client Tax Data - Holds all the source documents you will upload, or have ever uploaded.

 ❖ Client Tax Returns - Holds your copy of your tax return as well as the IRS acceptance letter once it has been filed.

 One of SmartVault's most useful features is the Shortcuts bar—located at the top of your screen when you're logged into your portal—for adding shortcuts to your favorite folders.
 We recommend doing this for your upload folders for your household and your business(es).

 Simply click "+ Add shortcuts" and navigate through the folder tree to select one of your Client Tax Data folders.
 Then rename it, something like "ABC Co.
 Tax Data" or "Household Dox" vs. "Business Dox."
 This will avoid tax data for one entity going into the other's folder.
 Here is a step-by-step explanation with screenshots on how to set up Shortcuts.